EISENHOWER WOMEN'S GOLF ASSOCIATION

 6. On holes, 5, 8, 12, 13.
 (Local Rule B-3) If a player does not know whether

-their ball is in the penalty area, the player may hit a provisional ball, and may use
+their ball is in the penalty area, the player should hit a provisional ball, and may use

 If after hitting a provisional ball, the original ball is found in the penalty area